BioJulia/BioSequences.jl/README.md

 We appreciate contributions from users including reporting bugs, fixing issues, improving performance and adding new features.
+Please go to the [contributing section of the documentation](biojulia.github.io/BioSequences.jl/stable/contributing) for more information.

 If you have a question about
 contributing or using this package, you are encouraged to use the